-Business-type activities include the food service operation.
-This program had receipts of \$628,496, and disbursements of \$664,084 in fiscal year 2018, or a decrease in net position of \$35,588.
+Business-type activities include the food service operation and special enterprise (preschool).
+These programs had receipts of \$527,390, and disbursements of \$514,429 in fiscal year 2020, or an increase in net position of \$12,961.
+The decrease in receipts and disbursements is due to school being closed down on March 17th due to the COVID-19 pandemic.